-According to the World Health Organization, psychological dependence begins when someone loses their ability to moderate their use of alcohol or drugs and starts orienting their lives around their next use.
+According to the World Health Organization, signs of psychological dependence begin when someone loses their ability to moderate their use of alcohol or drugs and starts orienting their lives around their next use.
 Nothing else matters other than the drugs or alcohol, not even family members or work obligations.
 The craving becomes the obsession.

-Quite literally, the substance becomes central to how the person lives his or her life, no matter what kind of trouble it creates.
+Quite literally, the substance becomes central to how the person lives their life, no matter what kind of trouble it creates.

 To put it more succinctly, the WHO says that psychological dependence starts when someone starts to exhibit “impaired control over drinking or drug use.”
 With the onset of psychological dependence, it may be time to consider treatment options.